Infostrux-Solutions/snowflake-snowpro-core-study-notes/VirtualWarehouses/VirtualWarehouses.md

 * If a session is disconnected for whatever reason and a transaction remains in a detached state which cannot be committed or rolled back, Snowflake takes 4 hours to abort a transaction and roll it back.
 * You can abort a running transaction with the system function `SYSTEM$ABORT_TRANSACTION `
 * Each transaction has independent scope
-* Snowflake does not support Nested Transactions, although it supports Nested Procedure calls
+* Snowflake does not support nested Transactions, although it supports nested Stored Procedure calls